How to Watch the 2021 NFL Draft

-In our best streaming services piece, we named Sling best live-TV budget pick because you can enjoy up to 47 great channels for just $30 per month.
+In our best streaming services piece, we named Sling best live-TV budget pick because you can enjoy up to 47 great channels for just $35 per month with Sling Blue.
 Most live TV streaming services hover around the $65 monthly price (with 65 or more channels).

-Sling TV is perfect for budget-minded people, and after the NFL Draft, you’ll get to enjoy MSNBC, HGTV, CNN, TBS, and more.
+Sling TV is perfect for money savers, and after the NFL Draft, you’ll get to enjoy MSNBC, HGTV, CNN, TBS, and TNT.

 Check out our full review on Sling TV to see if its the perfect service for you and your family.

-YouTube TV has ESPN, ESPN2, and ABC for you to watch the NFL Draft in late April.
+YouTube TV has the NFL Network among other major sports networks for you to watch the NFL Draft in late April.

 What’s NFL SUNDAY TICKET?

 Only every football fan’s dream.
 You get all out-of-market NFL football games right on your TV, and you’ll basically get all in-market games with DIRECTV’s channel lineup.

 You’ll also get NFL Red Zone, which is a channel that will jump to whichever team is inside the 20-yard line with a chance to score.
 So you’ll get to see the most exciting parts of the game.

 Now tell us you don’t want that.
 If you want more details, check out our DIRECTV review.